-Teams view is made up of the following components:
+Teams is made up of the following components:

 Categories: Charts are organized into Categories.
 The default Categories are Main Organization, Working Groups, and Clubs & Committees.
 These can be renamed.

 Roles: Roles are the cards that make up the Chart structures.
-Roles can be vacant, or filled by a particular Contributor.
-A person's Role on a Chart may or may not be the same as their Primary Role indicated on their Profile (a person can have multiple Roles, but only one Primary Role).
+Roles can be vacant, or filled by a particular user.
+A person's Role on a Chart may not be the same as their Primary Role indicated on their Profile (a person can have multiple Roles, but only one Primary Role).

 Relationships: To create the structure of a Chart, the Roles are connected by relationships.
 These can be direct (solid line) or secondary (dotted line).
 Dotted line relationships allow you to create matrix structures.
 Each Role must have only one solid-line-up relationship.

 Teams cards: These are Roles that are not filled by a person.
 They can be used to create self-managed Teams (teams that do not have a leader), or to simply insert a label into a structure to make it easier to understand.